svalio/atlassian-connect-express-encryption/README.md

 This section will describe how to configure ACE so that it can automatically register your add-on with your Atlassian Cloud development instance, re-register on changes to the descriptor, and de-register on shut down.

-To get This functionality, you will need to:
+To get this functionality, you will need to:

 * Create a file called `credentials.json`,
 * Copy and paste the contents of [this file](https://bitbucket.org/atlassian/atlassian-connect-express-template/src/master/credentials.json.sample),